m1nka/blog/_posts/2023-04-21-modernizing-legacy-oracle-forms-applications-a-complete-overview.markdown

 * **Java Client limitations**: Switching from Java Client to web-based applications allows for easier access, improved scalability, and better compatibility with modern devices.
 * **Lack of PL/SQL skills**: With PL/SQL expertise becoming less common, organizations may struggle to find and retain skilled developers to maintain and develop Oracle Forms applications, making it more practical to adopt modern technologies with a wider talent pool available.
 * **Modern paradigms and cloud integration**: Legacy Oracle Forms may not align with contemporary architectural paradigms and the growing trend of cloud-based services, limiting scalability and flexibility.
-It also does not separate the application layer from the data layer, which might be undesirable.
 * **Outdated UI and UX**: Modernizing the user interface and simplifying user experience are important.
 Oracle Forms UI feels outdated and may lead to poor user satisfaction.
 * **Maintenance challenges**: Maintaining and enhancing existing Forms can be difficult and time-consuming, hindering innovation and progress.
 * **External use requirements**: Organizations increasingly need solutions that can be easily accessed and used by external stakeholders, such as customers and partners, for better collaboration and engagement.